astrivant/polyad/docs/apis/json-schemas.md

 configuration satisfies every feature dependency.

 Use the schema artifacts from the same release as the target operator and chart.
-The installed package pins the document content; an identifier containing `main` is not a request to replace it with the latest repository version.
+The installed package pins the document content, including documents whose identifiers contain `main`.
+Updating the package updates those artifacts.

 ## Regenerate artifacts